A recent pair of articles from Dr. Dobbs reminded me of a famous line from Anna Karenina:

 Are unhappy programmers all alike?
 Or happy programmers?

-As for great programmers, Binstock says they have wide knowledge and good judgement of how to apply that knowledge.
+As for great programmers, Binstock says they have wide knowledge and good judgment of how to apply that knowledge.
 True, but not unique to programming.

 But he also says great programmers have the ability to quickly switch between levels of abstraction.
 Such a skill could be useful in other professions, but it’s particularly useful in programming because software development requires knowledge of many different levels of abstraction.
 For example, data ranges from bits to terabytes, each with its own level of abstraction.
 Not many professions regularly have to think about phenomena at multiple resolutions ranging over 12 orders of magnitude.